The changing face of stock images

 Stock images give us immediate access to a library of ready-made images.
 They can be used internally, to give a client a feel of photography style or in live campaigns.
 Whatever their intended purpose, they are slightly comical, incredibly contrived and a bit samey.

-A quick search of the word ‘meeting’ on Shutterstock supplies multiple versions of the same image: a group of white co-workers huddled around a MacBook with grins plastered on their faces.
+A quick search of the word ‘meeting’ on Shutterstock supplies multiple versions of the same image.
+You’ll see a group of white co-workers huddled around a MacBook with grins plastered on their faces.

 It’s hardly representative, and it’s a problem that affects almost any term you search for on these sites.

-As a creative marketing agency, we’re frequently involved in the purchase of stock images and we want images that are real, representative and diverse.
+As a creative marketing agency, we often purchase and use stock images.
+We want images that are real, representative and diverse.
 Diversity is not a passing trend and as such the imagery we use in our campaigns or creative projects must be diverse.

-According to Dove, as many as 70% of those surveyed in their study of 9000 women don’t feel represented in the media or advertising.
-That’s why they partnered with Getty Images and creative network Girlgaze to address this imbalance with Project #ShowUs – to establish a more inclusive and diverse depiction of beauty.
+According to Dove, as many as 70% of those surveyed don’t feel represented in the media or advertising.
+The study asked 9,000 women – significant, we’re sure you’ll agree.
+To address this imbalance, Dove partnered with Getty Images and creative network Girlgaze.
+Together, they’ve created Project #ShowUs to establish a more inclusive and diverse depiction of beauty.

-To do this, they’ve curated an image library of over 5000 photographs of women from 39 countries that haven’t been digitally distorted, captured by women, non-binary and female-identifying photographers.
-Women of all ages, ethnicities, cultures and body types are represented and they’re depicted doing real things in a non-staged way.
+Project #ShowUs is a curated image library of over 5000 photographs of women from 39 countries.
+These images haven’t been digitally distorted, and were taken by women, non-binary and female-identifying photographers.
+They show women of all ages, ethnicities, cultures and body types.
+These women are doing real things in a non-staged way.
 The women featured in the photos were then involved in writing their own search descriptions and tags to ensure authenticity.

-This initiative builds on a previous campaign launched by Dove’s parent company Unilever titled ‘Real Beauty’ which was originally launched in 2004.
+This initiative builds on a previous campaign launched by Dove’s parent company Unilever.
+‘Real Beauty’ launched in 2004 and has been a huge success.

 Opening up such an extensive stock image library that includes photos of women usually ignored in media coverage or advertising is good for two main reasons.
-Firstly, and most importantly, it challenges the stereotypical image of what a woman should be or look like which promotes inclusivity and diversity.
-Secondly, it allows marketers to directly tailor their campaigns to these women to boost engagement instead of using ill-fitting stock images that don’t resonate with them.
+Firstly, and most importantly, it challenges the stereotypical image of what a woman should be or look like.
+This promotes inclusivity and diversity.
+Secondly, it allows marketers to directly tailor their campaigns to these women.
+Doing so will boost engagement over ill-fitting stock images that don’t resonate with audiences.

-Project Show Us will help to broaden universal standards of beauty, improve inclusivity in the media and advertising, as well as empowering the women who are now represented.
+Project Show Us will help to broaden universal standards of beauty.
+It will improve inclusivity in the media and advertising, as well as empowering the women who are now represented.

-View the ground-breaking image library and even submit your own photographs here.
+View the ground-breaking Project #ShowUs image library and even submit your own photographs here.